thelfer/tfel/docs/web/MassonAffineFormulation.md

 for the homogenization of a viscoplastic polycrystal, example which is treated in [@bornert_second-order_2001] but with Ponte-Castaneda second-order estimates.

-Here, the idea is to show that many implementations of that procedure are possible in `MFront`.
-We show here a first implementation based on the self-consistent scheme, provided by the `namespace` `tfel::material::homogenization`.
-A second approach which uses morphological tensors computed by FFT, on a given geometry of polycrystal, is also detailed.
+Here, the idea is to show that an implementation of that procedure based on morphological tensors computed by FFT, on a given geometry of polycrystal.

-This tutorial first presents the homogenization problem, recalls the methodology of the affine formulation, presents different kinds of possible implementations, and show the details of the `mfront` file.
+This tutorial first presents the homogenization problem, recalls the methodology of the affine formulation, presents different the possible implementations, and show the details of the `mfront` file.

 # The viscoplastic polycrystal